slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On creativity

 <!--
-> *"I have no special talent.
-I am only passionately curious." -- Albert Einstein*
-> *"If I have seen farther than others, it is because I was standing on the shoulders of giants." -- Isaac Newton*
 > *"The man with a new idea is a crank -- until the idea succeeds." -- Mark Twain*
-> *"Vision is the art of seeing things invisible." -- Jonathan Swift*
-> *"Vision without action is a daydream.
-Action with without vision is a nightmare." -- Japanese Proverb*
-> *"Vision without execution is hallucination." -- Thomas Edison*
-> *"To accomplish great things we must dream as well as act." -- Anatole France*
-> *"What is now proved, was once only imagined." -- William Blake*
-> *"Your vision will become clear only when you look into your heart.
-Who looks outside, dreams.
-Who looks inside awakens." -- Carl Jung*
 > *"When dreams become more important than reality, you give up travel, building, creating; you even forget how to repair the machines left behind by your ancestors.
 You just sit living and reliving other lives left behind in the thought records." -- Vina, "The Menagerie" ("The Cage"), stardate unknown*

-> *"Creativity is thinking up new things.
-Innovation is doing new things." -- Theodore Levitt*
-> *"Everything you can imagine in real." -- Picasso*
-> *"I begin with an idea and then it becomes something else." -- Pablo Picasso*
-> *"I don't dream at night, I dream all day.
-I dream for a living." -- Steven Spielberg*
-> *"We often refuse to accept an idea merely because the tone of voice in which it has been expressed is unsympathetic to us." -- Friedrich Nietzche*

 > *"Society may give an exclusive right to the profits arising from them, as an encouragement to men to pursue ideas which may produce utility, but this may or may *not be done, according to the will and convenience of the society, without claim or complaint from any body.*
 > *"The best defense against logic is ignorance.*